 Here’s a fresh spin on the classic broccoli slaw!
 And who knew it could be so irresistibly tasty?
 This is a summer vegetarian recipe you can make with store-bought broccoli slaw bags or fresh broccoli and carrots.
 It’s got a creamy dressing that’s equal parts savory, tangy, and a little sweet.
 It works as a summer side dish for a cookout, or an anytime side dish that works with…well, anything!
 Try this stunner of a broccoli recipe…you won’t be disappointed!

 Grilling transforms humble vegetables into something brilliant.
 And this is the case with these grilled veggie fajitas!
 Bell peppers, portobello mushrooms, and onions transform into the most delicious meld of savory flavors you could fit into a taco!
 Alongside them, grill up a packet of black beans.
 It’s one of our favorite crowd pleasing grilled dinner ideas.

 What could be more of a classic summer vegetarian recipe?
 This salad takes only 10 minutes to throw together and is the perfect accessory to any barbecue or cookout.
-It features juicy sweet watermelon, salty feta cheese, and cool cucumber, topped with lemon zest and a bit of chopped basil.
+It features juicy sweet watermelon and salty feta cheese, topped with lemon zest and a bit of chopped basil.
 If you haven't had watermelon and feta before, it's a classic combination that's begging to be part of your summer traditions!

 Preheat a grill to medium-high heat (375 to 450 degrees Fahrenheit) or preheat an oven to 450 degrees*.